visitkarma/visitkarma.github.io/content/post/turtle-beach-barbados.md

 - Check-in experience could be better
 - Buffet food is **good but not standout**

-Overall, **Turtle Beach may actually be the best of the three Marriott all-inclusive properties**, primarily because of its fantastic beach.
+Overall, **Turtle Beach may actually be the best of the three Marriott all-inclusive properties in Barbados**, primarily because of its fantastic beach.

 If your priority is **ocean views and beach access**, this resort still delivers.